What makes people lonely?

 - Have experienced sexual or physical abuse and find it hard to form close relationships with other people as a result

 Some people experience deep and constant feelings of loneliness that come from within and do not disappear, regardless of their social situation or how many friends they have.

 There are many reasons why people experience this kind of loneliness.
 They may feel unable to like themselves or to be liked by others due to a lack of self-confidence.
 They may feel unlovable in relationships due to having been neglected as a child.
 They may consciously, or unconsciously, isolate themselves and avoid relationships due to a fear of rejection or abandonment.

 ‘Loneliness, for me, is a side effect of the barriers I’ve put up over the years to protect myself from the world, and the world from me’

-If you experience this deeper type of loneliness, you may try to avoid being on your own and spend a lot of time socialising.
-Or you may react in the opposite way, hiding away on your own so you don’t have to face a world of people you feel unconnected to.
-You may also develop unhelpful habits, such as using alcohol or drugs, to escape your feelings of loneliness or to face social situations that you can’t avoid.
+If you experience this internal feeling of loneliness, you may persistently avoid being on your own and spend a lot of time socialising.
+Conversely, you may hide away on your own so you don’t have to face a world of people you feel unconnected to.
+You may also develop unhealthy habits, such as alcohol or drug consumption, to escape your feelings of loneliness or to cope with unavoidable social situations.